-5.2 What are the reporting requirements in relation to Alternative Investment Funds?
+5.2 What are the reporting requirements in relation to Alternative Investment Funds or their managers?

 The fund manager must prepare and publish annual and biennial accounts.
 These must be made available free of charge at the investors' request.

 The marketing entity must send or make available to the investors a statement informing them of: